neale/goFlow/raft_test/README.md

 simply run using `go test` in the parent directory, the console will print status messages detailing everything

+For viewing, output log into file with `go test > log.log` then `cat log.log | less` this will allow you to render to output better than vim, and be able to view log messages

+change # of testing services by assigning `n` a different value in `raft_test.go`

 ## Status
 * [x] Leader election
 * [x] Log replication